glaucioscheibel/rally-teams/cars/v1/x_pack/README.md

 * If you don't specify the car-params `x-pack_security_user_password` and `xpack_security_user_role`, Rally will add a "rally" user with super-user privileges with a hard-coded password.

 Both of these measures mean that the cluster is not any more secure than without using x-pack.
 But once again: The idea is to be able to measure the performance characteristics not to secure the cluster that is benchmarked.

-### x-pack-apm

-It installs index templates and ingest pipelines needed for APM Server.
-Note that it only works with Elasticsearch version 8.12 or later.
-If you observe the Node start failure when starting a race, make sure you specified the car.(not `--car="x-pack-apm"` but `--car="default,x-pack-apm` or `--car="1gheap,x-pack-apm`)